Trececerotres

 Trececerotres is the debut extended play (EP) by Peruvian musician Daniela Lalita.
 The Spanish title refers to apartment number 1303 in Lima, where she lived with her mother and grandmother before relocating to New York.

 The EP was released on September 16, 2022, through the independent British label Young, part of the Beggars Group.
 It was mastered by Joe LaPorta at Sterling Sound.
-The EP entered the UK Physical Singles Top 100 and was preceded by the singles "No Para" and "Tenía Razón"; the latter was of part of the FIFA 23 soundtrack.
+The EP entered the UK Physical Singles Top 100 and was preceded by the singles "No Para" and "Tenía Razón"; the latter was part of the EA Sports FIFA 23 soundtrack.
 It received positive critical reception and appeared on several year-end best-of lists.

 Concept

 According to Nuebo, Trececerotres draws on themes of "magic, ritual, healing, and the matrilineal relationship", reflecting Lalita's personal experiences growing up.
 The process of creating this work took five years, during which time she drew much of her inspiration for the composition from the teachings she had received from her mother and grandmother.